TomConlin/trouble_w_triples/README.md

 This README is an attempt to replicate processes occurring on a local server during 2013-2014 within this Docker image now.

+Natural history museums and other biodiversity collection repositories/aggregators most commonly identify specimens with a "Darwin Core Triplet" which is an 'institution code' a 'collection code' and a 'catalog number' separated by colons.
+This exercise is to explore how these identifiers work as a means to bring records for the same specimen in different repositories back together.

-To replicate this process with current data from the three repositories instead of the canned snapshots found in the directory 'rawdata' please see the Fetch_repositories.txt.
+To replicate this process but with current data from the three repositories instead of the canned snapshots found in the directory 'rawdata' please see the Fetch_repositories.txt.
 (You will need more disk storage space than this Docker image has.)

 There are many excellent tutorials on starting up a Docker container which will amount to installing Docker then issuing a variant of:
 ```
    docker pull tomc/trouble_w_triples
    docker run -i -t tomc/trouble_w_triples:initial /bin/bash
 ```
-the remainder of this text assumes you are at the command prompt within the Docker container.
+The remainder of this text assumes you are at the command prompt within the Docker container.

 By only keeping the fields from the repositories actually needed to replicate the studies in the triplets paper, the raw data is about 160M uncompressed and about 26M gzipped:

 	ls -1 rawdata/
 	IC_knownfilter.list						# (P.I.) curated list of institution codes